 AC Evaporator Coil Leaks: Causes, Fixes & Preventions

 AC evaporator coils are a crucial component of AC units as they cool the air before pushing it into your home.
 It's located inside the top or bottom of the unit and is filled with refrigerant, which absorbs heat from the air as it passes through.
-When a leak arises, it’s crucial to hire a professional to fix the problem ASAP, so you never have to go without that much-needed cool air during the warmer months!
+When a leak arises, hiring a professional to fix the problem ASAP is crucial so you never have to go without that much-needed cool air during the warmer months!

 Causes of Evaporator Coil Leaks